Arizona State vs. Utah NCAA Football Odds, Plays and Insights | October 16, 2021

 Utah Stats and Trends

-- Thus far this year Utah has one win against the spread.

-- The Utes covered the spread in their only game when underdogs by 1 point or more.
+- The Utes have been underdogs by 1.5 points or more once this year and covered the spread.

-- Utah's games this year have hit the over on two of four set point totals (50%).
+- Utah's games this year have gone over the total in two out of four opportunities (50%).

-- Utah is 1-3 against the spread and 3-2 overall in games when it records more than 16.2 points.
+- Utah is 1-3 against the spread and 3-2 overall in games when it puts up more than 16.2 points.

-- When Utah piles up over 299 yards, the team is 1-3 against the spread and 3-2 overall.
+- In games that Utah totals over 299 yards, the team is 1-3 against the spread and 3-2 overall.

 - The Utes have eight giveaways this season, while the Sun Devils have nine takeaways .